ItsThatOneJack-Dev/BetterRugplay/README.md

 - If you publicise a modifed version of this program, or any of its contents, you MUST include the original copyright notice.
 - If you publicise a modifed version of this program, or any of its contents, you MUST include a copy of the GNU GPL 3.0+.

-<sub>For the purpose of this README file, `GNU GPL 3.0+` is to refer to version 3.0 of the GNU General Public License, or any later version.</sub>
+<sub>For the purpose of this README file, `GNU GPL 3.0+` is to refer to version 3.0 of the GNU General Public License, or any later version.
+This README file is not to be interpreted as legal information, if the information presented here conflicts with the license text, the license text should take priority.
+Refer to the license for all legal information.</sub>

 ## Licensing
 Copyright (C) 2025 ItsThatOneJack